Russia Registers 30 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 30 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-The Russian military has conducted no humanitarian operations over the given period, the center added.
+The center specified that the Russian military had conducted no humanitarian operations.

-Meanwhile, over 1,000 Syrian refugees have returned to their home country from neighboring Jordan and Lebanon over the past 24 hours, the center said.
+Meanwhile, 776 Syrian refugees have returned to their home country from neighboring Jordan and Lebanon over the past 24 hours, according to the bulletin.

-"Over the past day, in total 1,048 people returned to the Syrian Arab Republic from the territory of foreign states: 164 people (including 49 women and 84 children) left Lebanon for Syria via Jaydet-Yabus and Talkalakh checkpoints, and 884 people (including 265 women and 451 children) from Jordan via Nasib checkpoint," the bulletin read on.
+"Over the past day, a total of 776 refugees returned to the Syrian Arab Republic from the territories of foreign states, namely 195 people, including 58 women and 100 children, have arrived from Lebanon via the Jdeydet-Yabus and Talkalakh checkpoints, and 581 people, including 174 women and 296 children, have returned from Jordan via the Nasib checkpoint," the center said.

-The Syrian engineering units have cleared of mines 1.8 hectares (4.4 acres) of land, destroying 27 explosive devices over the given period, the center said.
+The Syrian engineering units have cleared of mines 2 hectares (4.94 acres) of land, destroying 36 explosive devices, according to the center.

+An armed conflict between various opposition groups, including terrorist organizations, and the government has been ongoing in Syria since 2011.
+The Syrian Constitutional Committee, equally represented by the Syrian government, the opposition and the civil society, was formed this year and had its inaugural meeting in Geneva in late October.
+The second round of talks is set to start on November 25.